 21 Nov – Long Term Infrastructure Investors Association (LTIIA) + UKRN conference: ‘Joint seminar on UK infrastructure regulation (working title)’

-Following the success of our joint convention last year, the UKRN and the LTIIA are in the process of finalising a second conference, which will be hosted by Norton Rose Fulbright, and will bring back together executives representing UK regulators, institutional investors in the UK infrastructure, fund managers, multilateral institutions, advisers and industry bodies.
+Following the success of our joint convention last year, the UKRN and the LTIIA second conference, hosted by Norton Rose Fulbright, brought back together executives representing UK regulators, institutional investors in the UK infrastructure, fund managers, multilateral institutions, advisers and industry bodies.

-We have secured contributions from Dermot Nolan, Ofgem’s CEO and UKRN’s Chair, Andrew Haines, CAA’s CEO and Mark Moseley, COO of Global Infrastructure Hub.
+Dermot Nolan, Ofgem’s CEO and UKRN’s Chair, Richard Moriarty, CAA’s Deputy CEO and Mark Moseley, COO of Global Infrastructure Hub, were some of the key note speakers of the event.

 1 Nov – Money and Mental Health Policy Institute + UKRN breakfast roundtable: ‘Money, mental health, vulnerable consumers and regulators: a status report’

-A private breakfast seminar bringing together participants from member regulators of the UKRN, mental health organisations, consumer groups with understanding of mental health issues and experts from the Money and Mental Health Policy Institute.
-The roundtable aims to seek out opportunities to improve regulation of supplier and service to consumers with mental health problems in regulated services, through enhancing mutual awareness and understanding.
+This private breakfast seminar brought together participants from member regulators of the UKRN, mental health organisations, consumer groups with understanding of mental health issues and experts from the Money and Mental Health Policy Institute.
+The roundtable aimed to seek out opportunities to improve regulation of supplier and service to consumers with mental health problems in regulated services, through enhancing mutual awareness and understanding.

 31 Oct – Citizens Advice + UKRN roundtable: ‘Big data, bigger challenges: how will market serve consumers of the future?’